Media

 SERC's science writing internship program is for anyone who loves learning about science and crafting stories to explain it!
 As a SERC science writing intern, you'll interact with Smithsonian scientists, interns and educators.
 Your work will appear on SERC's Shorelines blog and in SERC's On The Edge print newsletter.
 You'll also gain social media experience, creating posts for SERC's Instagram (@smithsonianenvironment), Facebook (@Smithsonian.SERC) and Twitter/X (@SmithsonianEnv) accounts.

-Mentors: Kristen Goodhue (science writer) and Andy Chang (marine biologist)
+Mentor: Kristen Goodhue (science writer)

 To apply: